-Amongst the most popular articles on GardensAll are the articles on Ruth Stout, mother of the no-work, no till gardening method.
+Amongst the most popular articles on GardensAll are the articles on Ruth Stout, mother of the no till gardening method.

 When we asked the Gardens All Facebook community what they loved most about Ruth, here’s what they said: